tomseeber/college_data_analysis/readme.md

 ## Final Analysis

-The full analysis and presentation notes have far more details then we covered in this readme.
-Feel free to checkout the full slide deck below.
+The full analysis and presentation notes have far more details than we covered in this readme.
+Feel free to check out the full slide deck below.

 * [PDF Version](./presentation/US_News_and_reports_2016_colleges.pdf)